563 drug offenders freed from 2 Bohol jails in Jan-Aug, 2019

 ADVERTISEMENT

-The plea bargaining framework was adopted by the SC in 2018 right in the middle of the national government’s anti-drug drive and was seen to decongest jails and ease backlog in courts handling drug cases.
+The plea bargaining framework was adopted by the Supreme Court in 2018 right in the middle of the national government’s anti-drug drive and was seen to decongest jails and ease backlog in courts handling drug cases.

 However, the release of convicted drug personalities has been seen to fuel the drug trade in Bohol as there have been numerous cases of repeat offenders in the province.